12 Tips To Help You Save On Your Winter Heating Bill

 3 – Close Off Unused Rooms

-Put cold its place by closing the doors of any unused rooms of your house.
+Put cold in its place by closing the doors of any unused rooms of your house.
 Shutting internal doors prevents cold air from circulating through the rest of your house while containing heat in the rooms you are using, keeping things warm and cozy.

 4 – Prevent Heat Loss Through Fireplaces